Former Japanese Prime Minister Shinzo Abe is assassinated at a campaign rally

 Footage of the attack shows Abe standing, holding a microphone and speaking, when two booming shots ring out.

-Nara Medical University emergency department chief Hidetada Fukushima said Abe suffered major damage to his heart in addition to two neck wounds that damaged an artery, causing extensive bleeding, according to The Associated Press.
+Nara Medical University emergency department chief Hidetada Fukushima said Abe suffered major damage to his heart in addition to two neck wounds that damaged an artery, causing extensive bleeding.

 Japan's public broadcaster, NHK, reported that the suspect served in Japan's Maritime Self-Defense Force for three years in the 2000s.